Unincorporated area: Netherlands

 The Netherlands has had regular periods with unincorporated land when newly reclaimed land polders fall dry.
-Unincorporated land is since medieval times administered by an appointed officer with the name Landdrost or Drossaart.
+Unincorporated land has, since medieval times, been administered by an appointed officer with the name Landdrost or Drossaart.
 Also, Elten and Tudderen, both annexed from Germany after World War II, were governed by a Landdrost until they were ceded back to Germany in 1963.

 The most recent period with unincorporated land started in 1967, when the dyke around Southern Flevoland was closed, but several years are required before the polder is genuinely accessible for cultivation, and construction of roads and homes can start, as in the first years, the soil is equivalent to quicksand.
 During the initial period of inhabitation, a special, government-appointed officer was installed, the landdrost.
 During the administrative office of a Landdrost, no municipal council forms.

 In 1975, the first homes in what is now the city of Almere were built, and from 1976 to 1984, the area was governed by the Landdrost as the executive of the Openbaar Lichaam Zuidelijke IJsselmeerpolders (Southern IJsselmeerpolders Public Body).
 In 1984, the Landdrost became the first mayor of the new city Almere.
 Since that date, the Netherlands does not have any unincorporated land areas.

 The Openbaar Lichaam remained, however, only governing the water body of the Markermeer.
 After the municipal division of the Wadden Sea (1985), the territorial waters in the North Sea (1991) and the IJsselmeer (1994), all water bodies are now also part of a municipality and no unincorporated areas exist in the Netherlands anymore.
 The Openbaar Lichaam Zuidelijke IJsselmeerpolders was dissolved in 1996.